vufind-org/learning-vufind-book/source/05-understanding_solr.rst

         - author2_variant
      DismaxHandler: edismax

 The top-level “Author:” begins the block.
 Everything beneath that is indented by two spaces to show that it is contained within the section – it is this type of indentation that must be carefully maintained to ensure the file is read correctly by the software.
-Within the block, there are two main settings: “DismaxFields,” which controls relevance ranking (see 5.2.4 below), and DismaxHandler, which in this instance tells VuFind to use Solr’s “Extended DisMax” search functionality.
+Within the block, there are two main settings: “DismaxFields,” which controls relevance ranking (see 5.2.4 below), and DismaxHandler, which in this instance tells VuFind® to use Solr’s “Extended DisMax” search functionality.
 Quite a few other options are supported, some of which will be described in more detail below, and the rest of which can be found described in the aforementioned documentation comment embedded in the searchspecs.yaml file.

 5.2.3 Lucene, DisMax and Extended DisMax
 ________________________________________